brantje/nextnote/README.md

-# ownNote (alpha)
+# ownNote in transition to NextNote(alpha)
 This application is a modified verion of ownNote.
+Currently it **will** not work, only the api is ready so far.

 Changes:
 - Modified to work up to Nextcloud 13
 - Replaced deprecated methods